What to Do First After Purchasing a VPS

 Table of Contents

-This article summarizes my experiences in strengthening the security of the servers after purchasing a VPS.
+This article summarises my experiences in strengthening the security of the servers after purchasing a VPS.

 The VPS used in this article is from wap.ac